Love River: History

 Before the urban development of the area, the river flowed in a wide and flat channel, used for irrigation and surrounded by farms.
 During the Qing dynasty, it was called the Takao River.
 In 1895, the Japanese dredged the river and turned it into a canal to transport lumber from Southeast Asia.
-Embankments (levees) were built on the river and in 1908, Kaohsiung Harbor was constructed at the mouth of the Love River, replacing the mangrove forests.
-In 1945, Taiwan fell under the control of the Republic of China and the riversides became parks.
-However, as Taiwan's economy switched from agricultural to industrial, the river began to get increasingly polluted.
-(The first incident of pollution was halfway through the Japanese occupation of Taiwan when paper mills ejected waste into the river.)
-The urbanization created more waste, and in 1965, raw sewage began to flow into the river when an export processing zone was created.
+Embankments (levees) were built, and in 1908, Kaohsiung Harbor was constructed at the mouth of the river, replacing the mangrove forests.
+In 1945, Taiwan fell under the control of the Republic of China, and the riversides became parks.
+As the country's economy switched from agricultural to industrial, the river became increasingly polluted.
+Urbanization created more waste, and in 1965, raw sewage began to flow into the river when an export processing zone was created.

+Treatment

+In 1979, the government began to clean the river, which was black and had a sewer-like odor.
+A set of floodgates were built to capture trash and sewage and send it to a treatment plant.
+In July 2002, the Kaohsiung City Government announced that the river had been completely cleaned up.

 Name

-It was originally called Takao River, from the Makatao people of the Pingpu tribe, and later the Kaohsiung River.
+The watercourse was originally called the Takao River, from the Makatao people of the Pingpu tribe, and later the Kaohsiung River.
 In the late 1940s, the name Love River came into popular usage after a pair of lovers died by suicide in its depths.
-Also, it's the time after the KMT took over Taiwan, tourists began to gather around a newly built riverside park.
-Boat companies start running a business of rowing and cruising.
-One of them is named Love River Cruise.
-However, a typhoon blew off the signboard of the shop, with only the first two characters "Love River" left on it.
-Nowadays it has become the official name of the river.
+Also, after the KMT took over Taiwan, tourists began to gather around a newly built riverside park.
+Boat companies started operating on the water, with one of them named Love River Cruise.
+However, a typhoon blew off the signboard of the shop, with only the first two characters, "Love River", remaining.

+In 1968, then-Kaohsiung mayor, Yang Chin-hu, unsuccessfully tried to have the waterway renamed Jen Ai River, to commemorate the birthday of Chiang Kai-Shek.

 Love River was designated the official name in 1972.
-Previously, in 1968, the Kaohsiung mayor, Yang Chin-hu, had unsuccessfully tried to put forward an alternative of Jen Ai River – to commemorate the birthday of Chiang Kai-Shek.

-Treatment

-In 1979, the government started to clean the river.
-The water was black and had a sewer-like odor.
-A set of floodgates were built on the river to capture trash and sewage and send it to a treatment plant.
-Unfortunately, the system only works from October to April because in the rainy season, May to September, the treatment system cannot cope with the increased flow and the floodgates must be opened, sending pollution into the lower stretch of the Love River.
-(The river here is tidal and so is safe to swim in the dry season.)